 Like Dylan’s songs, Cohen’s would be unthinkable without Old Testament and Gospel references.
 He talked like a prophet and looked the part as well, an ever-slender gentleman in suit and fedora.
 As Dylan took a retreat in evangelical Christianity, Cohen sat at the feet of a Zen master for five years; they both emerged from their spiritual sabbaticals changed, if not converted.
 But awaiting Cohen was an exercise in detachment he had probably not envisioned in his sessions of zazen.
 His manager had disappeared with his life savings, and despite litigation, the money was gone.

 Out of sheer necessity, he tested the waters of popular culture to see if anyone would still pay to see a man, now pushing 80, trying to sing his old songs.
 It turned out to be the beginning of a spectacularly successful four-year world tour, not only re-introducing him to old fans (like me), but gaining countless new ones as well.
 More significantly, perhaps, was how this brush with financial collapse and mortification inspired his songwriting, deepened his wisdom and humility, and made him, at long last, comfortable on the stage.
 His 2008 London concert was almost liturgical.
-The last three albums could well be his best: Old Ideas, Popular Problems, and his requiem testament: You Want it Darker – all meeting with overwhelming critical praise (A posthumous album of unpublished songs is set to appear in late 2019).
+The last four albums could well be his best: Old Ideas, Popular Problems, and his dual requiem testament: You Want it Darker (released just before his death), and Thanks for the Dance (produced by his son and released three years after his passing) – all meeting with overwhelming critical praise.
 From Old Ideas:

 Show me the place, help me roll away the stone